Guides

 Benefits for low-income families

-A practical guide to the main support routes for low-income families, including Universal Credit, Child Benefit, Free School Meals, Healthy Start and childcare help.
+UK support for low-income families 2026/27: Universal Credit, Child Benefit, Free School Meals, Healthy Start and childcare help explained.

 Disability support

-A plain-English guide to how PIP works in 2026/27 — the daily living and mobility components, how points work, what rates apply, and what evidence actually strengthens a claim.
+PIP explained 2026/27, daily living and mobility components, points, weekly rates, eligibility criteria and what evidence strengthens a claim.

 Disability support